cadnza/max-llm-book/book/src/step_11.md

 ## Implementing the language model

 You'll create the `GPT2LMHeadModel` class that wraps the transformer with a language modeling head.
-The implementation is straightforward - just two components and a simple forward pass.
+The implementation is straightforward, with just two components and a simple forward pass.

 First, import the required modules.
 You'll need `Linear` and `Module` from MAX, plus the previously implemented `GPT2Config` and `GPT2Model`.